benlhy/Padauk/README.md

 1. Download & install the latest version of the Padauk IDE here: http://www.padauk.com.tw/en/technical/index.aspx?kind=26
 2. Open the project in the IDE and hit: `Execute > Build`
 3. Once the compiler completes, open the interface to the programmer `Execute > Writer`
+   1. Do note that you need to build the latest version of the code when writing to the IC

 ![Padauk Programmer screen](/Images/writer_page.jpg)